lbsanto/SolarFlow/README.md

 * 🧪 Running without hardware via simulation
 * 🔁 Treating real and simulated devices identically

+---

+# 🏆 Shelly Smart Home Challenge 2026

+Solar Flow demonstrates advanced energy automation using the Shelly ecosystem, combining:

+* Smart solar surplus management
+* EV charger integration
+* Shelly REST API integration
+* Hardware simulation capabilities
+* Docker-based deployment

+The project showcases how real and simulated Shelly devices can coexist within the same automation platform.

+---

-👨‍💻 Project philosophy
+# 👨‍💻 Project Philosophy

-“If it works in perfect simulation, it works in the real world.”
+> "If it works in perfect simulation, it works in the real world."

+---

-## License
+# 📜 License

-Copyright 2026 Ludger Brandão do Espirito Santo
+Copyright © 2026 Ludger Brandão do Espírito Santo

-Licensed under the Apache License, Version 2.0.
+Licensed under the Apache License, Version 2.0 (the "License").
+You may not use this project except in compliance with the License.

+See the `LICENSE` file for the full license text.